Pre-sessional English courses

 Please note that enrolment on a Pre-Sessional English course does not guarantee progression onto your chosen degree at Coventry University.
 In order to meet the English requirements of your course you need to:

-- arrive on the first day of the course
+- engage with learning from the beginning of the course

 - attend all of your timetabled lessons